next-exp/IC/readme.md

 # How to migrate your branches to IC's LFS-enabled `master` branch

 1. Make sure that you are registered as a developer on https://next.ific.uv.es:8888/nextic/IC and that you know your login and password.
+If not, contact @jmbenlloch.

 2. Install the git lfs client: https://git-lfs.github.com/

 3. Download the migration scripts